-It has been reported that Leonard Bernstein, who died in 1990, left a manuscript of his memoir, Blue Ink, on his computer in a password-protected file.
-To date, no one has yet broken the access code.
-The story emphasizes the importance of encouraging our clients to prepare a complete digital asset inventory including all accounts; numbers, usernames, passwords; PINs, security questions and answers, information on whether the accounts have monetary value, and any special instructions.
-For security purposes, certain aspects of the inventory information should be kept or stored separately from others.
-For example, the client might make a list of accounts and numbers, and a separate, related list of some or all of the access information for those accounts.
-As passwords and electronic accounts can change from time to time, the inventory should be kept current.
-You might suggest that your client review it on a quarterly basis, or annually at the very least.
+- Create a digital asset inventory.
+Include all of your devices and accounts, numbers, usernames, passwords; PINs, security questions and answers; information about whether the accounts have monetary value; and any special instructions.
+For security purposes, you may wish to keep or store some inventory information separately.
+For example, make a list of accounts and numbers, and a separate, related list of the access information for those accounts.
+As passwords and electronic accounts will change from time to time, keep your inventory current and review it annually, at the very least.

-Some forms of digital assets have actual monetary value, such as an online bank account which can be transferred when accessed.
-Others hold inherent financial value that can be exchanged or transferred, e.g., an iTunes account or PayPal credit balance.
-Other assets may exist only in digital form, for example photographs, recipes and manuscripts, and have tremendous sentimental or family historical value.
-Regardless of the nature of the digital asset, it is important for our clients to consider and document how the assets should be distributed.
+Some forms of digital assets have monetary value (e.g., online banking or brokerage accounts) which can be transferred when accessed.
+Others hold inherent financial value that can be exchanged or transferred, e.g., a domain name, iTunes account or PayPal credit balance.
+Other assets may exist only in digital form, for example, photographs, recipes and manuscripts, and have tremendous sentimental or family historical value.

-A traditional will can be an appropriate tool for many digital assets, particularly those with monetary value.
-Another option may be a so-called “digital asset trust” which functions similarly to a traditional revocable grantor trust by holding title to the electronic account and governing who may have access to what information, and when.
+A traditional Will or revocable trust agreement may provide the means of directing the disposition of many digital assets, particularly those with monetary value.
+Another tool is a “digital asset trust” which is created to hold title to the electronic account and govern who may have access to what information, and when.

-As online accounts expand exponentially, and the rate of digital growth significantly outpaces the related law, it is incumbent upon estate planners to work with clients to make appropriate arrangements for their digital assets.
-For further information on this topic, and others related to “digital afterlife,” you may enjoy a visit to thedigitalbeyond.com.
+As the rate of electronic growth significantly outpaces the related law, it is imperative that you take the necessary steps to provide access to your digital assets, if necessary, and provide directions to give effect to your wishes with respect to your digital assets.
+For further information on this topic, and others related to “digital afterlife,” you may enjoy a visit to www.thedigitalbeyond.com.